Eakins History, Family Crest & Coats of Arms

 Eakins Settlers in United States in the 18th Century

-- James Eakins, who settled in Maryland in 1740
+- James Eakins, who landed in Maryland in 1740

 - David Eakins, who settled in Charles Town [Charleston], South Carolina in 1796